dart-archive/www.dartlang.org/src/site/docs/library-tour/index.markdown

 // check whether a map contains a key assert(nobleGases.containsKey(54) == true);

-// only add a key-value pair if the key does not yet exist in the map var value = nobleGases.putIfAbsent(36, () => 'krypton');
+// add a key-value pair only if the key doesn't yet exist in the map var value = nobleGases.putIfAbsent(36, () => 'krypton');
 assert(value == 'krypton');